Ajsforlife/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create? some other possible tables and graphs we could create could be a stacked bar graph to show the fail and success of certain goal paramaters.

-I added kickstarter_challenge2.zip which is everything from entire module and the assignment. ifyou are looking fro the descriptive statistics page also which didnt work in kickstarter_challenge.zip due to the removal of certain sheets.
+I added kickstarter_challenge2.zip which is everything from entire module and the assignment.
+If you are looking for the descriptive statistics page also which didnt work in kickstarter_challenge.zip due to the removal of certain sheets.